-- Global Studies - Specialization: Law and Politics
+- Global Studies - Specialization Law and Politics

-- Global Studies - Specialization: Society and Culture
+- Global Studies - Specialization Society and Culture

 The three new curricula have been developed to ensure more consistency from the preceding Bachelor's programmes to the respective Master's programmes.
-Thus, the focus on Business and Environment was developed especially for graduates of preliminary studies in Business and Environmental (Systems Science), Law and Politics for lawyers and political scientists, and Society and Culture for graduates of Sociology, (USW) Geography, Ethnology/Cultural Studies or History.
+Thus, the specialization on Business Economics and Environment was developed especially for graduates of preliminary studies in Business and Environmental (Systems Science), Law and Politics for lawyers and political scientists, and Society and Culture for graduates of Sociology, (USW) Geography, Ethnology/Cultural Studies or History.

 The non-university internship comprises 150 hours/6ECTS hours and is supplemented by an "Interdisciplinary Internship".